crackcell/hpipe/README.rst

 hpipe
 =====

-hpipe is a workflow engine for Hadoop streaming jobs.
+hpipe is a workflow engine for various computing systems (Hadoop etc.).
 The main purpose of this project is to simplify muilti-job tasks like click-through-rate prediction in online advertising systems.

 Features include: